dreamportdev/Osdev-Notes/Add_Keyboard_Support/Keyboard.md

 ```
 An irq is raised when a key is pressed or released:

-* If using scancodes set 1: The bit #7 is 0 when the key is pressed, an 1 otherwise.
+* If using scancodes set 1: The bit #7 is 0 when the key is pressed, and 1 otherwise.
 * If using scancodes set 2: When a key is released the data byte is prefixted by 0XF0
 * Once the IRQ is served, remember to send an EOI to the LAPIC, writing 0x0 to the address: 0xFEE00B0

+In addition, when we have multibyte scancodes (i.e. left ctrl, pause, and others) an irq is raised for every byte placed on the Data buffer.

 *To be Continued...*
 ### Useful Info